thoughtbot/guides/README.md

 * Avoid types in names (`user_array`).
 * Name background jobs with a `Job` suffix.
 * Name the enumeration parameter the singular of the collection.
-* Name variables, methods, and classes with intention-revealing names..
+* Name variables, methods, and classes to reveal intent.
 * Treat acronyms as words in names (`XmlHttpRequest` not `XMLHTTPRequest`), even if the acronym is the entire name (`class Html` not `class HTML`).

 Design
 ------

-* Aggressively DRY code during development.
+* Aggressively remove duplication during development.
 * Avoid comments.
 * Avoid global variables.
 * Avoid long parameter lists.
 * Be consistent.
-* Consider extracting `private` methods to their own object.
 * Don't duplicate the functionality of a built-in library.
-* Don't program defensively.
 * Don't swallow exceptions or "fail silently."
 * Don't write code that guesses at future functionality.
 * [Exceptions should be exceptional](http://rdd.me/yichhgvu).